On This Page

 CSAT measures satisfaction with a specific interaction rather than overall sentiment.
 "How satisfied were you with your experience today?" rated on a 1-5 scale.
 It's more granular than NPS and ideal for evaluating individual flows.

-Industry benchmarks are useful here.
-E-commerce averages around 77 out of 100, and software products land in a similar range.
+E-commerce sites average around 77 out of 100.
+Software products are in the same ballpark.
 If your site scores significantly below these benchmarks, you've identified a clear improvement opportunity.

 System Usability Scale (SUS)

 The System Usability Scale is a standardized 10-question survey that produces a score from 0-100.
-It's been around since 1986 and remains one of the most reliable usability benchmarks available.
+It's been around since 1986 and it's still one of the most reliable usability benchmarks out there.
 A score above 68 is considered above average; anything below 50 signals serious usability issues.

 Google's HEART Framework: A Structured Approach

-If you're not sure where to start, Google's HEART framework gives you a solid foundation.
+If you're not sure where to start, Google's HEART framework is a good starting point.
 Developed by UX researcher Kerry Rodden, it organizes metrics into five categories that cover both attitudinal and behavioral dimensions.

 Happiness

-Happiness captures user attitudes — satisfaction, perceived ease of use, visual appeal.
+Happiness captures user attitudes: satisfaction, perceived ease of use, visual appeal.
 Measure it through post-interaction surveys, CSAT scores, and NPS.
-This is your attitudinal anchor.

 Engagement

 Engagement quantifies depth and frequency of interaction.
 For a corporate website, relevant signals might include pages per session, return visit frequency, or interaction with key content like case studies or pricing pages.
-Don't confuse high engagement with good engagement — a user who visits your pricing page five times might be confused, not interested.
+High engagement isn't always good.
+Someone who visits your pricing page five times might be confused, not interested.

 Adoption